Bg

 Cluster feeding before bedtime is a fantastic idea!
 Letting your newborn "fill their tank" before bed helps lengthen the first stretch of overnight sleep.

 Dream feedings can still be helpful until your child is physically ready to night wean.
-See our article for more information about how to dream feed your baby.
+See our article for more information about your baby.

 In this situation, we recommend feeding your baby before putting them down for the nap.
 Ensuring baby has a feed ~20-30 minutes prior to naps helps babies nap longer.